Skip to content

 Customized Treatment – We select acupuncture points based on your condition and goals.

-• Modern rationale: Targeting nerves, myofascial trigger points, and areas of poor circulation.
+• Modern rationale: Targeting nerve pathways, myofascial trigger points, and areas of poor circulation.

 • TCM rationale: Balancing Qi, harmonizing organ systems, and clearing blockages along meridians.

-During the Session – Most patients feel deeply relaxed—many even drift off to sleep.
+During the Session – Most patients feel deeply relaxed and many even drift off to sleep.
 You may feel a mild sensation like tingling, warmth, or a gentle ache.

 Conditions We Treat